open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 ### Output multi-feature map

-In detection and segmentation tasks, the backbones are often required to output multiple feature maps for multi-scale processing.
+In detection, segmentation and other downstream tasks, generally the backbones are required to output multiple feature maps for multi-scale processing.
 In order to meet this requirement, all backboness of MMClassification support multi-feature map output, which is configured by the parameter `out_indices`, generally a ` Sequence[int]`, such as `tuple` or `list`.

 ***ResNet***
 ```